igsxf22/python_unreal_relay/README.md

  3. In your `bp_tcpRelay` actor, use the `Get Actor of Class` to identify the `pythonPawn` as the `send_to` actor
  4. Conversely, in your `bp_pythonPawn`, use the `Get Actor of Class` node to indetify the `bp_tcpRelay` actor
  5. Place your `tcpRelay` actor in the level
- 6. Place the `pythonPawn` actor in the level, or, make it your player pawn (you might need to create a new blank GameMode to change default player pawn)
+ 6. Place the `pythonPawn` actor in the level
+    - **OR** If you want to use the `pythonPawn_Camera` as a first-person character, don't place a pawn, just change GameMode to pythonPawn_GameMode
- 7. Launch `tcp_relay.py` as a main python script and it will start listening for the tcp_Relay actor connect
+ 8. Launch `tcp_relay.py` as a main python script and it will start listening for the tcp_Relay actor connect
- 8. Launch UE level using Play in Editor, tcp_Relay actor will connect and both UE and Python should start printing the relay data
+ 9. Launch UE level using Play in Editor, tcp_Relay actor will connect and both UE and Python should start printing the relay data
- 9. The `pythonPawn` should begin moving and rotating based on the python script
+ 10. The `pythonPawn` should begin moving and rotating based on the python script
- 10. The python script will recieve bytes containing the three floats generated in realtime from the `pythonPawn` (you can decode to string, parse with .split() and convert to floats)
+ 11. The python script will recieve bytes containing the three floats generated in realtime from the `pythonPawn` (you can decode to string, parse with .split() and convert to floats)

 ## Setup from new Unreal Engine 5 - Blank Game with Blueprints